wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 ----------------------------------

 To configure syscheck, a list of files and directories must be identified.
 The ``check_all`` attribute of the :ref:`directories <reference_ossec_syscheck_directories>` option allows checks of the file size, permissions, owner, last modification date, inode and all the hash sums (MD5, SHA1 and SHA256).
-By default, syscheck scans selected directories, whose list depends on the :ref:`default configuration <reference_ossec_syscheck_default_configuration>` for the host operating system.
+By default, syscheck scans selected directories, whose list depends on the :ref:`default configuration <reference_ossec_syscheck_default_configuration>` for the host's operating system.

 .. note::